-It has been observed that, in object-oriented languages, crosscutting concerns typically cut across the boundaries of packages and classes, e.g., concerns like synchronization and persistence.
-For example, the support of Enterprise Java Beans in an IBM application server cuts across 35 top-level components [14].
-In our case studies, we observed this phenomenon in functional programs as well.
+It has been observed that, in object-oriented languages, crosscutting concerns typically cut across the boundaries of packages and classes, e.g., concerns like synchronization, persistence, and authorization.
+For example, the support of Enterprise Java

+Beans in an IBM application server cuts across 35 top-level components [13].
+In our case studies, we observed that this phenomenon occurs in functional programs as well.
 Specifically, we found module-level crosscutting to be the most frequent form of crosscutting.
-The reason is that modules are coarse-grained building blocks and that they impose a hierarchical block structure on the program that does not align with many crosscutting concerns.
+The reason is that modules are coarse-grained building blocks and that they impose an hierarchical block structure on the program that does not align with crosscutting concerns.

 Algebraic Data Types.
-A programmer may define her / his own data type on the basis of previously defined data types.
+A programmer may define her/his own complex data type on the basis of more basic data types.
 An algebraic data type definition provides a list of alternative constructors that are used by the programmer to construct different variants of the data type.
-For example, a list data type usually has a constructor for an empty list and a constructor for adding an element to a list.
+For example, a list data type usually has a constructor for an empty list and a constructor for adding an element to an existing list.

-An algebraic data type encapsulates the data related to a concern.
+An algebraic data type encapsulates the fraction of a concern that is related to its data representation.
 In this context, crosscutting means that a single data type definition contains constructors that belong to multiple concerns and the implementation of a single concern affects multiple data type definitions.
 For example, in a data type definition of a list, there may be constructors for transient and persistent lists.
-Of course, one could implement two data types, one for transient lists and one for persistent lists but, in this case, the list concern would be scattered across two data type definitions.
+Of course, one could implement two data types, one for transient lists and one for persistent lists, but, in this case, the list concern would be scattered across two data type definitions.

-Type-level crosscutting has been observed in object-oriented programming, e.g., synchronization in Oracle's Berkeley DB is scattered across 28 of 300 classes [15].
-Our case studies revealed that scattering occurs in functional programming too, especially, since data types cannot be extended like classes in object-oriented languages.
+Type-level crosscutting has been observed in object-oriented programming, e.g. the thread synchronization in Berkeley DB is scattered across 28 classes [14].
+Our case studies revealed that this problem occurs in functional programming as well.

 Functions.
-The function is the primary means for decomposing and structuring the computation of a functional program.
+Functions are the primary means to decompose and structure the computation of a program.
 A function cooperates with other functions via its interface (its signature).
-The internal implementation of a function is not accessible from the outside.
-Instead, parameters and a return value are used for exchanging data.
+The internal implementation of a function is not accessible from outside, instead parameters and a return value are used for passing data.

 A function encapsulates a concern regarding the computation of a program.
 Crosscutting means here that the evaluation of a function involves the evaluation of terms that belong to multiple concerns and that a concern is implemented by the evaluation of terms in different functions.
-This implies that the number and types of the parameters and the return value of a function may be influenced by multiple concerns.
-Note that higher-order functions and lazy evaluation do not solve the problem of crosscutting.
-Both are means to modularize programs [16] but, since they take effect at function application and composition, the module structure they impose is hierarchical.
+This also implies that the number and structure of the parameters and the return value of a function may be influenced by multiple concerns.

 For example, in an expression evaluator, an evaluation function processes different shapes of terms.
-Depending on the presence of other concerns, e.g., support of variables or choice constructs, the implementation of the evaluation function varies.
-The implementations of the concerns 'basic evaluation', 'variables', 'choice' are tangled in the definition of a single function, even in individual equations.
-This situation occurs because the concerns overlap (i.e., crosscut) at the function level.
-Function-level crosscutting has been observed in object-oriented and imperative programs.
-For example, the disc quota concern in FreeBSD is scattered across 22 functions located in 11 files [17].
-In our Haskell case studies, we have observed some function-level crosscutting, although it does not occur as frequently as module-level crosscutting.
+Depending on the presence of other concerns, e.g., support for if-thenelse constructs or variables, the implementation of the evaluation function changes.
+That is, there must be equations, patterns, branches, and parameters for different kinds of terms.
+The implementation of the three concerns (basic evaluation, variables, if-thenelse constructs) is tangled in the implementation of a single function, even in individual equations.
+This situation occurs because the concerns of evaluation and variables and if-then-else constructs overlap, i.e., crosscut, at the function level.
+Function-level crosscutting has been observed in object-oriented programs.
+For example, the disc quota concern in the FreeBSD operating system is scattered across 22 functions located in 11 files [15].
+In our case studies, we have observed some function-level crosscutting in functional programs, although it does not occur as frequently as module-level crosscutting.